-What does I Constantly Thank God for Esteban mean?
+What do you think I Constantly Thank God for Esteban means?

 Panic!
 At The Disco: I Constantly Thank God for Esteban Meaning